-Can’t many of us relate?
+Many of us can relate.
 We pray for a miracle, but we’re restless and full of doubt.
-In the case of this desperate Father, Jesus did heal his son – bringing his entire household to faith.
+In the case of this desperate father, Jesus did heal his son, bringing his entire household to faith in the process.
 But, how does this miracle relate to our lives, today?
 What can we learn about Jesus from this miracle of healing?

 - Nothing is impossible with God.